-ICC U-19 World Cup 2018: From Virender Sehwag to Virat Kohli, a look at Indian stars unearthed from past editions
+ICC U-19 World Cup 2020: From Virender Sehwag to Virat Kohli, a look at Indian stars unearthed from past editions- Firstcricket News, Firstpost

 Aside from setting off a revolution with his captaincy, infusing aggression and high fitness levels like never before, Kohli is arguably the finest modern-day limited-overs batsman alongside AB de Villiers.
 His sensational run in the years 2016 and 2017, finishing as the highest ODI run-getter in the latter, has further cemented his status as a superstar of this game.

-Indian fans currently await their team's fate in the upcoming overseas assignments to see if Kohli and Co establishes itself as the nation's greatest ever.
+Indian fans currently await their team's fate in the upcoming overseas assignments to see if Kohli and Co establish itself as the nation's greatest ever.

 Ravindra Jadeja (2006, 2008): The other player in this list to have made two U-19 World Cup appearances, Jadeja experienced more success with the ball than he did with the bat in the two editions — collecting a total of 14 wickets at an average of 13.57.
 He did shine with the bat, though in domestic cricket as he went on to become the only Indian batsman with three first-class triple-centuries.